Distress tolerance: Theoretical structures

-Within models that solely conceptualize distress tolerance as the ability to endure negative emotional states, distress tolerance is hypothesized to be multidimensional.
-This includes individual processes related to the anticipation of and experience with negative emotions, such as perceived and actual ability to tolerate the negative emotion, the appraisal of a given situation as acceptable or not, the degree to which an individual can regulate his/her emotion in the midst of a negative emotional experience, and amount of attention dedicated to processing the negative emotion.
+Within models that conceptualize distress tolerance solely as the ability to endure negative emotional states, it is hypothesized to be multidimensional.
+This includes individual processes related to the anticipation of and experience with negative emotions, such as perceived and actual ability to tolerate the negative emotion, the appraisal of a given situation as acceptable or not, the degree to which an individual can regulate their emotion in the midst of a negative emotional experience, and the amount of attention dedicated to processing the negative emotion.